 Anthony Phillips assists with trademark matters both international and domestic, including clearance, prosecution and maintenance.

-Steven Prewitt guides companies and research institutions through the technology development, protection, commercialization and enforcement life cycle to maximize the value of their intellectual property.
+Steven Prewitt guides manufacturing companies and research institutions through the cycle of technology development, protection, commercialization, and enforcement of intellectual property to maximize value.

 Lisa Puccinelli is a patent paralegal in Schwabe’s Intellectual Property practice group, where she assists with U.S. and foreign patent prosecution.